ATIX-AG/foreman_acd/README.md

 # Foreman Application Centric Deployment

+A plugin to bring an user self service portal and application centric deployment to Foreman.

+# Description

-The target of this plugin is, to deploy whole applications which includes multiple hosts and a ansible playbook / saltstack state to configure the application.
+The target of this plugin is, to deploy whole applications which include multiple hosts and an Ansible Playbook / saltstack state to configure the application.

-Currently, with Foreman its possible to setup a single host.
-Later on, its possible to assign puppet classes, ansible roles or salt states to configure the services of this single host.
-If you want to run a cluster, or other complex application its often necessary to have multiple hosts which are running different services.

-Example:
+This plugin follows the idea of different user types working together.
+The administrative user creates application definitions including multiple servers and configuration management items (Ansible Playbook, saltstack state).
+The user can create and deploy new application instances with an easy to use self service portal.

+*Example Application Definition:*
 To run a complex web application, a loadbalancer is required.
 The loadbalancer routes the requests to 3 different web servers.
 The web servers are using a database which is in high availability mode on 2 hosts.
 => 6 hosts are required.

-This plugin aims to setup all 6 hosts if you deploy the application.
+This plugin aims to setup all 6 hosts and to deploy the application.

+# Current State
+In the current state the plugin can be used to provide an easy to use self service user portal to deploy new servers.

+# Road Map
+- Self service portal for single host deployments (current version)
+- Add application deployment with single host requirements
+- Add application deployment with multi host requirements

 ## WARNING

 This plugin is in development.
-Currently, only deployment of a single host works - without running a ansible playbook etc!
+In the current state, a self service portal to deploy single servers can be created.

 ## Installation